-Outside areas and boundaries Visually inspected.
-The property occupies an unusually large plot, which is unusually bigger than that included with most houses in the village.
-The site is sloping/terraced.
-The boundaries are defined with stone walls and timber posts.
-The northmost section of the site is mature woodland.
-T Ceilings Visually inspected from floor level.
-The ceilings are lined with plasterboard.
-There is timber cladding to the ceiling in the kitchen/family wood.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The main walls are mostly dry lined internally, although the walls in the porch are plastered on the hard.
-The partitions are a mix of solid construction and timber studs.

-Floors including sub floors The floors are a mix of concrete and suspended timber construction.
+The main walls are dry lined internally, and the partitions are a mix of solid construction and timber studs.
+There is an exposed stone gable wall in the lounge.
+Floors including sub floors The floors at lower ground floor level are of solid construction, although these have been overlaid with timber in some areas.
+There are suspended timber and suspended concrete floors upstairs.
 It was not possible to inspect the floor surfaces due to the presence of fitted coverings in all rooms.
-No access was gained into the sub-floor areas.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors are a mix of flush hollow core timber and timber glazed types.
-There are fitted units in the kitchen which are on semi modern lines.
-An open treaded timber staircase provides access to the attic floor landing from the hall.
+The internal doors are a mix of flush timber and tongue and groove timber boarded types.
+There are non-matching units in the kitchen, which are on older lines.
+A timber carpeted staircase links the ground and lower ground floor levels.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There are open fires in the lounge and dining room, and the fireplace in the kitchen/dining room has a stove installed.
+The lounge fireplace has a propane gas fired stove.
+All other fireplaces have been removed and the openings blanked off.
 Internal decorations Visually inspected.
 Cellars Not applicable.

+Electricity

-The applicable.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

 Mains electricity.

+The electric meter and fusebox are in the kitchen.

+Gas

-The electric meter and fuseboxes are in the kitchen pantry.
-Gas Accessible parts of the system were visually inspected without removing fittings.
+Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

-Bottled propane has is connected to the property.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Bottled propane gas is connected to the property.

+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

 Water is assumed to be from the mains supply.

-The plastic cold water storage tank is in the attic.
-The kitchen units are fitted with a stainless steel sink.
-There are three piece semi modern white suites in the bathroom and the shower room.
-One of the bedrooms has a semi modern white wash hand basin.
+The kitchen units are fitted with a double stainless steel sink.

+There is a three piece semi modern white suite in the bathroom.
+The cloakroom has a white w.c. and a stainless steel sink/bowl.